MrAaz44/kivy-buildozer-apk-aab-signing/README.md

 > Finally:
 !buildozer -v android release or !buildozer -v android debug(I recommend the first)

-> If you have a question you can write me on discord: MrAaz#0359
+> If you have a question you can write me on discord: MrAaz#0359 or with the update mraaz